North Korea Threatens To ‘Sink’ Japan, Beat U.S. ‘Like A Rabid Dog’ Following Sanctions

 “It is something that markedly heightens regional tension and is absolutely unacceptable.”

-Although officially banned from carrying out nuclear tests by The Comprehensive Test Ban Treaty, North Korea has been openly and brazenly carrying out missile and nuclear tests over the past several months, testing ballistics on the ground and launching missiles into the air.
+Although officially banned from carrying out nuclear tests by The Comprehensive Test Ban Treaty, North Korea has been openly and brazenly carrying out missile and nuclear tests over the past several months, testing nuclear devices on the ground and launching missiles into the air.

 #Breaking